America’s Economy in Crisis

 In 1966, bank credit cards were introduced to the general public and went national in support of Keynesian philosophy.
 Along with other forms of unsecured credit, these devices quickly became a burden on consumers.
 Uncollateralized debt also became problematic for banks, so they adopted FICO scoring to help mitigate risk.
 When FICO scores prevented poorer communities from obtaining credit our government’s solution was creating endless welfare programs.

-The gains labor unions made on behalf of their members in the 1970s and early 1980s were quickly wiped out by hostile corporate takeovers.
-Corporate raiders bought up vulnerable companies, fired workers, cashed in the workers’ pensions plans, and pocketed the money reaping enormous profits.
-Although these tactics started in the mid-1980s due to failed government oversight of Wall Street, they still continue to this day with little to no intervention.
+The gains labor unions made on behalf of their members in the 1970’s and early 1980’s was quickly wiped out by hostile corporate takeovers.
+Corporate raiders bought up vulnerable companies, fired workers, cashed in the workers’ pension plans, and pocketed the money reaping enormous profits.
+Although these tactics started in the mid-1980’s due to failed government oversight of Wall Street, they still continue to this day with little to no intervention.
 Economists claim corporate raiding is a necessary evil that serves as a counterbalance to the poor management of publicly traded companies.

 Corporations have been lobbying Democrats for unilateral control over replacing America’s highly skilled tech workers with foreign workers at lower salaries.
 If passed, President Biden’s Build Back Better (BBB) Act will give corporations the power to issue work visas without government oversight.
 While politicians continue to curry favor with wealthy elitists at the expense of American workers, our economy is struggling with the burden of poor political decisions.
 If we want to fix our failing economy, end income inequality, and pay off the federal debt we must reign in Keynesian policies and change our current tax structure.

-My USCF economic recovery plan in conjunction with my Currency Usage Tax (CUT) will fix America’s economic problems within a few short years.
-CUT is a single flat tax that removes the burden of taxation from workers and businesses while paying off the national debt in 4 years.
-We must work together to bring about this change now!
-When we pay off the federal debt our economy will stabilize and recover.
-Then we will be able to bring resolution to all of our other problems and start healing America.
+My USCF economic recovery plan in conjunction with the Currency Usage Tax (CUT) will fix America’s economic problems within a few short years.
+CUT is a simple flat consumption tax that removes the burden of taxation from workers and businesses while paying off the national debt in less than 5 years.
+When we start paying down the federal debt our economy will begin to stabilize and become more productive.
+Only then will our government finally have the resources needed to bring resolution to our many other problems and start healing America.